Fabious/fabious.github.io/content/posts/how-to-manage-dotfiles.md

 draft: true
 ---

-# How to manage dotfiles

-Spoiler : use git bare repository

 Switching between machines or installing new ones, i was quite tired having to copy/paste my dotfiles. (vim config, shell config, etc)

-Now I'm only using `git clone --bare`.
+Now I'm only using a bare repository.

 No complicated tools, no weird symlinks, just the power of Git.